gears/gears/README.rst

        *= require_directory templates
        */

-  Five directive types is supported for now:
+  Six directive types is supported for now:

   * ``require :path``: includes the contents of the asset ``path`` suffixed with the same extension as the current asset (e.g., if